cunhasbia/final-challenge-backend/README.md

 This is the final back-end challenge delivered to Growdev, using all the technologies learned.

-## 💡 Undestanding the problem:
+## 💡 Undestanding the problem

 The customer needs to **control their stocks, sales, and sales return**.
-Today he doesn't know which category or which product has a higher return.
-Often, when starting a sale, it is not known whether the product is in stock.
-Therefore, the customer set up 3 stocks in different places and if one stock doesn't have the product to sell, it can pick up the nearest one, if it has this permission.
+Today he doesn't know **which category or which product has a higher return**.
+Often, when starting a sale, he doesn't known whether the product is in stock.
+Therefore, the customer set up 3 stocks in different places and if one stock doesn't have the product to sell, **he can pick up the nearest one**, if have this permission.

 ## 💻 The project

-We developed an API in order to propose a solution that meets the needs of the client.
-In it, the customer is able to control his stock of products, his sales and sale returns, respecting his business rules.
+**We developed an API in order to propose a solution that meets the needs of the client**.
+In it, the customer is able to control his stock of products, his sales and sales return, respecting his business rules.

 The API documentation is available in Swagger, <a href="">click here to access</a>.